Cubix-Dev/Cubix-Dev.github.io/readme.md

 <b> how do i use these extensions? </b>

-go to scratch, and add a new extension url. in the url box, type `https://cube-enix.github.io/test.js` to test it in its current state.
+go to https://turbowarp.org, and add a new extension url. in the url box, type/import https://cube-enix.github.io/SNextDevTools.js to test it in its current state.

 OR GO TO